Why Does Go Not Have Try-Catch?

 8}

-The problem with the code above is that it is unclear who is handling the printStackTrace, and it is not possible to know which code caused the error.
-Even worse, the problem becomes more terrible as more logic is created within the try statement.
-However, paradoxically, as development becomes more complex, developers have become addicted to try-catch statements that shift responsibility, do not think about error handling, have weakened responsibility, and eventually forget about the essence of error and exception handling.
-So how did golang solve this problem?
+The problem with the code above is the ambiguity regarding the entity responsible for processing printStackTrace, and the inability to ascertain which part of the code generated the error.
+This problem becomes even more severe as the logic within the try statement expands.
+Paradoxically, as development grew more complex, developers became addicted to the responsibility-delegating try-catch construct, neglecting considerations for error handling, diminishing their sense of responsibility, and ultimately forgetting the essence of error and exception handling.
+So, how did Golang address this issue?

 panic, recover

-At first glance, panic and recover do not seem to be different from try-catch, but they are different in that they do not shift responsibility to the outside when a problem occurs.
-When a panic occurs in go, it is necessary to resolve it at the location where the panic occurred rather than turning the value to the outside.
-This assigns responsibility for error handling to the developer, inducing them to consider more deeply where, who, and how to handle the error.
-It guarantees autonomy for the user, while leaving room for thought.
+At first glance, panic and recover might appear indistinguishable from try-catch; however, they differ in that they do not externalize responsibility when a problem arises.
+In Go, when a panic occurs, the resolution should ideally take place at the location where the panic originated, rather than externalizing the value.
+This approach assigns responsibility for error handling to the developer, prompting more profound consideration of where, by whom, and how the error should be managed.
+It grants autonomy to the user while simultaneously providing room for thoughtful consideration.

-Also, the selection of the word panic is very excellent.
-Unlike try-recover, panic-recover, just by the words themselves, puts pressure on developers that it should only be used in clear error situations, not exceptional situations.
-Naturally, developers do not overuse recover and use it only where necessary.
-This is very helpful in writing concise code in Go.
+Furthermore, the selection of the word "panic" is highly commendable.
+Unlike try-recover, panic-recover intrinsically pressures developers to use it exclusively in unambiguous error scenarios, rather than mere exceptional situations.
+Consequently, developers naturally refrain from overusing recover and employ it only where necessary.
+This significantly contributes to writing concise code in Go.